HughP/dnj-corpus/README.md

    * It can indicate each change of speaker.

  It is not clearly laid out how Dan writing system(s) (1978, 1982, 1994, 2000, 2014) handle these functions.
 One possibility is to use a rounded glyph like a bullet for some of these functions (though the actual future of this need is in orthography version 3 is in question).
 Pedagogically punctuation, especially for discourse functions (typically beyond the simple sentence), should likely become part of the training to read Dan literacy program.
 In the past a deconstructionist approach<sup id="a35">[35](#f35)</sup> highlighting the differences between French and Dan, has been taken for users of French learning to read Dan.
 This approach has been successful.
 Perhaps the same approach with a learning unit on word boundaries and discourse level punctuation, would increase the confidence and clarity of Dan writers.
+ * Typographically expressing more than one language in a document is confusing to authors.
+Some authors when writing in Dan and referencing a French word  will put the word in parenthesis, other authors use type face to distinguish languages and at least one instance was found of using English style smart quotes to set off French words.
+All of these use strategies preserve the use of French quotes for direct speech usage — commonly called 'quotes'.
+The evolution of print media and the evolution of typographic tradition in Eastern Dan (and other language which often generate multi-lingual documents, especially if they use punctuation to indicate tone) would benefit form a standardized method of indicating a language change (code switch) with in the document.
+One possibility would be the introduction in the curriculum of other uses for quote marks.
+ * The use of French style quote marks 〈«〉, 〈»〉 is confusing to Dan authors.
+That is, opening and closing quote marks appear to be used interchangeably in opening quotations.
+Additionally, there are quite a few cases where closing quote marks are missing.
+If software engineers for grammar and spelling checkers can manage, adding a function which checks for closing quote marks (of any kind), much like is done for programmers in IDEs, would benefit many new writers of minority languages.

 #### Writing system, orthographic, linguistic, and alphabet descriptions for encoding of text in Eastern Dan version 3.